NC State Extension Publications

 Skip to Residential Recommendations

 Egg masses, caterpillars or pupae can be accidentally moved from infested areas on campers and other outdoor items.
-To prevent spread of the gypsy moth into or around the state, all vehicles and outdoor articles moving from infested areas should be checked for hitchhiking gypsy moth stages.
+To prevent spread of the spongy moth into or around the state, all vehicles and outdoor articles moving from infested areas should be checked for hitchhiking spongy moth stages.
 Although a number of pesticides are labeled for gypsy moth caterpillars, should one find the caterpillars, it is highly recommended that the North Carolina Forest Service be notified immediately (1-800-206-9333).
 This insect is under quarantine in North Carolina, and all infestations outside the quarantine area (Currituck and Dare Counties) should be eradicated.

-Several parasitic flies and wasps
+Several parasitic flies and wasps prey upon spongy moth caterpillars and pupae.

-Nuclear polyhedrosis virus
+Nuclear polyhedrosis virus and Bacillus thuringienses bacteria are fatal

 References